-HFAP’s mission is to be the valued partner for healthcare organizations committed to improving their quality of care through accreditation standards and continuing education, with a focus on advancing the health and welfare of their communities.
+HFAP is the valued partner for healthcare organizations committed to improving their quality of care through accreditation standards and continuing education, with a focus on advancing the health and welfare of their communities.

-Since receiving initial deeming authority for acute care hospitals in 1965, HFAP has added additional CMS approval for critical access hospitals (CAHs), ambulatory surgery centers (ASCs), and clinical laboratories (under CLIA).
-In addition, HFAP accredits long term acute care hospitals, behavioral health facilities, all types of freestanding ambulatory specialty care/office-based surgery facilities, and physical rehabilitation centers.
+Since receiving deeming authority from the Centers for Medicare and Medicaid Services (CMS) for acute care hospitals in 1965, HFAP has added additional CMS approval for critical access hospitals (CAHs), ambulatory surgery centers (ASCs), and clinical laboratories (under CLIA).
+In addition, HFAP accredits long term acute care hospitals, behavioral health facilities, ambulatory specialty care/office-based surgery facilities, and physical rehabilitation centers.

-In 2006, HFAP launched certification as a means to establish standards and recognize specialty programs within healthcare facilities.
+In 2006, HFAP launched certification to establish standards and recognize specialty programs within healthcare facilities.
 We currently offer certification options for stroke, laser/lithotripsy, wound care, joint replacement, and compounding pharmacy.

-As we celebrate HFAP’s 75th anniversary in 2020, we are adding leadership to longevity by building on a legacy of education-based programs that promote safe, high quality patient care across a range of settings.
+As we celebrate HFAP’s 75th anniversary in 2020, we are building on a legacy of education-based programs that promote safe, high quality patient care across a range of settings through a historic merger.